fightingtheboss/tiffr-shortlist-embed/README.md

 ### Add a link to each film

 Add a `<a>` tag to each film module where you want the shortlist heart to appear.
-The tag should have a class of `tiffr-shortlist` and a data-attribute identifying the id of the film.
+The tag should have a class of `tiffr-shortlist` and a data-attribute identifying the id of the film (in your system).

 ```javascript
 <a href="#" class="tiffr-shortlist" data-show-id="W000096151"></a>
 ```

-The above example would add a shortlist heart for *Faces Places*.
+The above example would add a shortlist heart for *Faces Places* (from TIFF17).

 #### Styling